alexandrejanin/Upload_Github_Artifacts_TO_GDrive/README.md

 This project uses automated workflows to simplify the release process:

-1. **Automatic Dist Updates**: After successful CI runs on the master branch, the `dist/index.js` file is automatically updated with the latest build artifact.
+1. **Automatic Dist Updates**: After successful CI runs on the master branch, the `dist/index.js` file is automatically updated.

 2. **Creating a Release**:
    - Update the version in `package.json` and `CHANGELOG.md`
+   - Commit with the message format: `release: vX.Y.Z` (e.g., `git commit -m "release: v2.3.3"`)
-   - Merge changes to the master branch
+   - Push to master
-   - Create and push a new tag: `git tag v2.3.3 && git push origin v2.3.3`
-   - The release workflow will automatically create a GitHub release
+   - The workflow will automatically:
+     - Update `dist/`
+     - Create and push the Git Tag
+     - Create the GitHub Release with changelog notes

+## 🤝 Contributing & Support

+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on how to get started.

+- **Need Help?** Check out our [Support Guide](SUPPORT.md).
+- **Behavior:** Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## 🔒 Security